FUNDING & DEVELOPMENT

 We have recently reviewed our grant making processes, criteria and eligibility.

-These changes remain in the context of our overall charitable objective of working with local organisations to support young people and helping them thrive.
+These changes remain in the context of our overall charitable objective of working with local organisations to support children and young people and helping them thrive.

 The aspiration of the changes is to provide a clearer focus on the type of work we are looking to support, and to reduce the number of unsuccessful applications, which we know collectively costs the sector time, money and energy.